 That’s where analytics and tracking come in.

 First, please do use UTM tracking to ensure that you always know your sources of traffic: What platforms, traffic sources, content assets, social networks, or specific videos are driving visitors to your page.
+If you want to take it several notches up, use Anytrack

 Here’s a video on how to use UTM tracking codes:

-You’ll need a few analytics tools.
+Depending on your business, you’ll need a few analytics tools.
 The best (and free) analytics tool you could use is Google Analytics.

 Here are a few more incredible analytics tools you could use.